YuukanOO/streamy/examples/client_connection/README.md

    $ meteor
    ```

 2. Start the slave Meteor application.
-The Streamy client in this applcation
+The Streamy clients in this applcation
    will connect to the master application's Streamy server, not its own.

    ```Shell